jimliddle/ml-bottleneck-test/README.md

 # ml-bottleneck-test
- A Python script that identifies performance bottlenecks in machine learning training
+This is a Python script I created to understand my laptop's performance when connected to an external GPU via Oculink.